albar965/littlenavmap-manual/en/CONNECT.md

 Enable `Connect automatically` if you do not want to connect manually.
 The start order of programs does not matter if this is checked and _Little Navmap_ will find the simulator once it is started or when it is already running.
 This is the recommended setting.

 Deselect `Fetch AI or multiplayer aircraft` or `Fetch AI or multiplayer ships` to disable the transfer of this information to the program.
 This can be useful for performance reasons if you use large amounts of AI but do not want to see it in _Little Navmap_.

+#### X-Plane

+You have to intall the included *Little Xpconnect* plugin to use *Little Navmap* as a moving map with X-Plane.

+The plugin is bundled with Little Navmap and can be downloaded separately too.

+Copy the whole plugin directory `Little Xpconnect` into the directory `plugins` in the directory `Resources` in the X-Plane installation.
+The complete path should look like `.../X-Plane 11/Resources/plugins/Little Xpconnect`

+You can check the X-Plane plugin manager to see if it is loaded  correctly.

+When connecting with Little Navmap choose the `Connect directly to a local X-Plane simulator` option.

 ### Remote Connection {#remote-connection}